Constitution of Vermont: 1786

 In 1786, the Constitution was extensively revised to establish a far greater separation of powers than what had prevailed under the 1777 Constitution.
 In particular, it forbade anyone to simultaneously hold more than one of certain offices, including those of judges, legislators, members of the governor's council, the governor, and the surveyor-general.
 It also provided that the legislature could no longer function as a court of appeals nor otherwise intervene in cases before the courts, as it had often done.

 The 1786 Constitution continued in effect when, in 1791, Vermont made the transition from independence to the status of one of the states of the Union.
 In particular, the governor, the members of the governor's council, and other officers of the state, including judges in all courts, simply continued their terms of office that were already underway.

 1793

 The 1793 Constitution was adopted two years after Vermont's admission to the Union and continues in effect, with various later amendments, to this day.
 It eliminated all mention of grievances against King George III and against the State of New York.
 In 1790, New York's legislature finally renounced its claims that Vermont was a part of New York, the cessation of those claims being effective if and when Congress decided to admit Vermont to the Union.

+Vermont held constitutional conventions in 1777, 1786, 1793, 1814, 1822, 1828, 1836, 1843, 1850, 1857, and 1870.